gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Try using [Surge](http://surge.sh/) for deploying your first Gatsby website.
 Surge is one of many "static site hosts" which makes it possible to deploy Gatsby sites.

 > Gatsby Cloud is another deployment option, built by the team behind Gatsby.
-You can find instructions for deploying to Gatsby Cloud [below](https://www.gatsbyjs.org/tutorial/part-one/#alternative-deploying-to-gatsby-cloud).
+In the next section, you'll find instructions for [deploying to Gatsby Cloud](/tutorial/part-one/#alternative-deploying-to-gatsby-cloud).

 If you haven't previously installed & set up Surge, open a new terminal window and install their command-line tool: